OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-set-get.md

 ---
 title: Set and get the selected range using the Excel JavaScript API
-description: 'Learn how to use the Excel JavaScript API to set and get selected ranges using the Excel JavaScript API.' ms.date: 06/10/2021 ms.prod: excel
+description: 'Learn how to use the Excel JavaScript API to set and get the selected range using the Excel JavaScript API.' ms.date: 06/10/2021 ms.prod: excel
 localization_priority: Normal